abstruse020/portfolio/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn deploy`

+Pushes the current build of the application to gh-pages branch in your github.<br />
+Has dependency -- gh-pages (to install -- npm install gh-pages)

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**